sheilbronn/Manage-Gluon-MQTT/README.md

 ### Command-line options / Invocation

 * -c (commands): One or more management commands to be executed (comma-separated), see below for the details.
-* -s (server): If the script is not run locally on the (Freifunk) node itself (localhost), the SSH names of one or more other Freifunk nodes maybe passed with -s (comma-seperated)
+* -s (served nodes): If this script is not run locally on the (Freifunk) node itself (localhost), the SSH names of one or more other Freifunk nodes maybe passed with -s (comma-seperated)
 * -G (give): In the output add an informative line with host and command (useful für multiple commands and hosts)
-* -g (group): group.
+* -g (group): MQTT group.
     If running as a daemon (D), also listen to MQTT messages for a MQTT group as well.
 * -v (verbose): more, verbose output from the script as well as intermediate steps.
 Additional -v's add more verbosity.
-* -x (exec): each shell command is echoed to stdout before execution (for debugging)
+* -x (exec): each shell command in the script is echoed to stdout before execution (for debugging)
 * -q (quiet): no output on stdout
 * -h (host): name or IP adress of the MQTT broker.
-    The public test broker test.mosquitto.org may be abbreviated as -h test and iot.eclipse.ors as -h eclipse.
+    Multiple -h options may be given for messages to multiple brokers.
+    Following abbreviations for public MQTT brokers may be used:
+    test for test.mosquitto.org, eclipse for iot.eclipse.ors.
-    If no broker is given, mosquitto_pub and mosquitto_sub will use their defaults (see their manual pages).
+    If no broker is given, mosquitto_pub and mosquitto_sub will use their respective defaults (see their manual pages).
-* -m (mqtt): use MQTT or not (currently only implied by -p)
+* -m (mqtt): use MQTT at all or not (currently implied by -p)
 * -p : support Home-Assistant (HASS) and Homie auto-discovery via MQTT

-Supported commands for the -c option are:
+Special commands for the -c option are:

 * *bridge*: Script will become a daemon waiting for MQTT commands, subsequent commands are ignored (Use case D)
 * *noop*: Do nothing (for testing purposes)
 * *echo*: Just echo the received command options
 * *date*: Return the current system date (for testing purposes)
 * _install_: Install if necessary the Mosquitto package, a firewall rule, a sample crontab entry, and then run _filecopy_.
-* _filecopy_: Install a reduced and optimized version of this script itself to /sbin.
+* _filecopy_: Install a very reduced and space optimized version of this script itself to /sbin on the target node.
-* _sh_: Invoke a remote SSH shell on the remote host (limited to A,B for security reasons!)
+* _sh_: Invoke a remote SSH shell on the remote host (limited to A,B for security reasons)
 * _discovery-update_: Issue all auto-discovery announcements as well as the values.
 * _discovery-delete_: Remove all retained messages for auto-discovery.
 * *wifistatus* ...